Gilman Lab

 Undergraduate Student, Joined 2023

-Aliyah is an undergraduate student majoring in psychology and minoring in Chinese.
+Aliyah is an undergraduate student majoring in Neuroscience.
 She plans on earning a graduate degree, but she is unsure what field she wants to continue in.
 Her goal in joining the Gilman Lab is to find a field of psychology that she loves and wants to proceed with her education in.

 Anna Crites, B.S., B.A.